IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 - Ensure Intent Architect has been [installed](xref:getting-started.get-the-application).
 - The latest [Microsoft Visual Studio for Windows/Mac](https://visualstudio.microsoft.com/), [JetBrains Rider](https://www.jetbrains.com/rider/download/) or any other IDE capable of working with .NET Core projects.

-## Create a Sample Pet Clinic Application
+## Create a new Application

 On the home screen click `Create a new application`.

-Choose the .NET 5.0 Core Application Template.
+Select the `Web Application ASP.NET Core 5.0` Application Template.

 Fill in a `Name` (such as `PetClinicRest`), review/change the `Location` as desired and click `NEXT`.

-You can glance over the modules that it wants to install but you can just continue to click on `CREATE`.
+Ensure that the following Modules are selected:

+- `ASP.NET Core RESTful Api`
+- `OpenAPI (Swashbuckle)`
+- `Basic Service Implementation`
+- `Entities`
+- `Entity Framework Core`
+- `Visual Studio Integration`

 An `Application Installation` dialogue will pop up showing the progress of downloading and installing Modules and Metadata for the Application, once it's finished it will show `Process complete.` and you can click the `CLOSE` button:

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/create-new-app.mp4"></video></p>

-## Setting up the Domain
+## Create a package for the Domain designer

-Starting off, we want to create the Pet Clinic domain since this will form part of the core application logic and how we will persist the data in the backend.
-Click on the `Domain` designer located on the left panel.
+Click on `Domain` on the left of the screen to enter the designer.

-You will be prompted with a dialog box asking you for a name for this Domain package.
-You can go ahead and create with the Default name.
+Click `CREATE NEW PACKAGE`.

+Leave the name with its default value of `Domain` and click `DONE`.

+This is where you will model your "business domain" using an [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) class relationship diagram which Intent Architect will use to generate C# classes and ultimately a database schema.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/create-domain-package.mp4"></video></p>

-### Creating the Domain Entities
+### Create the Domain Entities

-In this little Pet Clinic application, there will be the concept of a `Pet` that needs to `Visit` a `Vet` and a `Pet` belongs to an `Owner`.

-Add a `Pet` Entity by right clicking on the diagram and selecting `New Class` _or_ you can even right click on the tree-view (on the right hand side) on the `Domain` package item and also selecting `New Class`.

-Add the following fields to this `Pet` Entity by also right clicking on the `Pet` diagram element _or_ on the `Pet` tree-view element and then selecting `Add Attribute`.

-Add the attributes:
+This PetClinic application's business domain requires the following [entities](https://en.wikipedia.org/wiki/Domain-driven_design#Building_blocks) (concepts) to be modeled:

+- `Pet`
+- `Owner` (to which a `Pet` "belongs to")
+- `Visit` (to represent each visit by a `Pet` to the PetClinic)

+Entities can be added to the domain modeler by right-clicking on the background of it and clicking the `New Class` option.
+Alternatively, they can also be added in the tree view by right-clicking on a folder and similarly clicking the `New Class` option.

+Create a `Pet` entity and then right-click it (on either the visual diagram's block, or the tree view element) and click the `Add Attribute` option to add the following attributes:

- * `id` of type `int`
+- `id` of type `int`
- * `name` of type `string`
+- `name` of type `string`
- * `birthDate` of type `date`
+- `birthDate` of type `date`

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/create-entity-pet.mp4"></video></p>